Sights and Places in Indonesia

 Sumatra

-The island of Batam is only a short boat ride away from Singapore.
+The islands of Batam ans Bintan are only a short boat ride away from Singapore.
 Developed as an industrial area, Batam also offers recreation and entertainment.
+Bintan is real tourist destination.
+Together they make Riau the second most frequently visited destination in Indonesia.

 Banda Aceh